 The FEI component of this measure will be mandatory and will only apply to new construction, not alterations or additions.
 This measure will not require changes to the ACM and the compliance software.

-The Statewide CASE Team is no longer pursuing a code change proposal for leakage testing of entire air distribution systems.
+During the first utility-sponsored stakeholder meeting, which was held on November 5, 2019, the Statewide CASE Team presented an potential code change proposal to require leakage testing of entire air distribution systems.
 As of January 1, 2020, the California Mechanical Code (CMC) requires substantial changes to Title 24, Part 4 controlling duct leakage.
 Both testing and allowed level of leakage for all ducted systems are established by Section 603.10.1 of the CMC.
 The section states, “Representative sections totaling not less than 10 percent of the total installed duct area shall be tested.”
 If the 10 percent fails to meet the requirements, 40 percent shall be tested.
 If the 40 percent fails, 100 percent needs to be tested.
 The duct work must meet Leakage Class 6.
 The Statewide CASE Team is developing clarifying language in the reference appendices of Title 24, Part 6, detailing how the testing is to be executed, as well as compliance documentation.

 Measure proposals, supporting documents, and other outside references will be made public as they become available.